setheliot/eks_auto_mode/docs/cleanup.md

   depends_on = [ module.vpc ]
 ```

-The forces destruction of the VPC to wait until after destruction of the EKS cluster.
+This forces destruction of the VPC to wait until after destruction of the EKS cluster.

 ### But... this introduced new problems